jenhakk/Graphic_UI_Java/Bensis 2.0/README.md

    **In addition to these, I made some extra features:**

-     - User gets a warning if he tries to order fuel more than it fits in the tank
+     - User gets a warning if he tries to order fuel more than the tanks capacity allows

      - After the order has been made, user can update the tanks capacity.
 This can also be done after customer has filled up